-Future of ARTS
+Future of Aalto ARTS

 Get to know our vision

-In August 2019, the Aalto ARTS community embarked on a journey of self-organised, collective reflection.
-Our ongoing mission is to learn from each other, gather insights and release the innate creativity and leadership in us all.
-We invited our whole community to contribute to the future vision for Aalto ARTS.
-We took collective responsibility for the topics we care about.
-Not by controlling but by promoting creative chaos as our force.
 This is a summary of our many Open Space* community sessions, discussions and the multiple efforts and aspirations that arose from them.
 Nobody and everybody at Aalto ARTS owns this content, nobody and everybody can claim full credit for these insights.
-Our work remains in progress, and we will re-evaluate these findings on a regular basis.
-We are shaping a sustainable future.
+The work remains in progress, and the most recent re-evaluation of these findings was made in August 2024.
 Join us to explore these ideas further!

 *Open Space is a highly self-organised technique of facilitating.